jessesun-cloud/e57toPtx/README.md

 usage:
-ptxzip inputfilename outputfilename -p PRECISION -s SAMPLERATE -i INTENSITY_PRECISION -m
+e57toptx inputfilename outputfilename -p PRECISION -s SAMPLERATE -i INTENSITY_PRECISION -m

 PRECISION, default be 3, is the precision we want to store position.